fguillen/CuddleTheCatOrDie/README.md

 # Cuddle the Cat ... or Die

-The city if full of Cats, they need your cuddle... or they will scream
+The city is full of Cats, they need your cuddle... or they will scream

 ## Description